I offer a confidential and safe space for you to talk about anything you need to.

 Live a fulfilling life…

-I provide counselling to develop a better understanding of yourself so that you feel better able to cope so that you can live a more fulfilling life.
-Through counselling you can improve confidence, emotional wellbeing, relationships and reduce anxiety as well as processing loss and difficult life experiences.
+I provide counselling to help you develop a better understanding of yourself.
+Counselling can be a safe and supportive space to enable positive change so that you can live a more fulfilling life.
+Through counselling you can improve confidence, emotional wellbeing, relationships, and reduce anxiety.

 First we can meet for a free online consultation to get to know each other a little, and for us both to ask questions.
 During this meeting we can decide if counselling is suitable and if we would like to work together.
 Once we have decided which option is suitable, you can book your first session.